asvd/helios-kernel/README.md

 #### What is simplier:

-- Object export is performed through the global scope, which simplifies the module format and documentation (no need to use a special export object, library objects are always referred with the same name)
+- It is easier to see and declare module's dependences (they are always listed in the module head, not inside its body, not in some external config)

+- There could be no 'hidden' dependences declared in the middle of a code (dynamically loading additional modules is a different use-case which is performed by the `kernel.require()` function)

 - It is easier to find out where the particular dependence source code is located (dependences are always declared by exact path)

-- A list of dependences is located in a single place (they are all listed in the module head)

-- There could be no 'hidden' dependences declared in the middle of a code (dynamically loading additional modules is a different use-case which is performed by the `kernel.require()` function)
+- Module structure, documentation and usage are simplier (there is no need to declare a special export object and reuse it in the dependent modules, instead library objects are exported using the global scope, and they are always referred with the same name)

 - Circular dependences considered as an error (which prevents dependence mess-up and helps to keep everything in order)

-- It is easier keep a library code split between the different modules (the routines declared by the library code do not need to be 'passed' through the exported objects, they are declared as the global objects instead — this simplifies the creation of 'compound' library module which will simply `include()` all other modules each declaring the needed parts of the library)
+- It is easier to split the library objects between the different modules (since there is no export object, it is easier to create a compound library module which will simply include all library modules each making up some part of the library)

 #### What is more flexible: